Skip to content

 Summer/autumn low flow (10-20 ML/day6 during December to May)

-• Provide connectivity between pools to allow the dispersal of small- to medium-bodied native fish
+• the low flow will provide connectivity between pools to allow the dispersal of small to medium-bodied native fish

-• Provide sufficient flow to maintain water quality by oxygenating pools
+• provide a sufficient flow to maintain water quality by oxygenating pools

 Fish iconPlant iconWater drop iconInsect iconPlatypus icon